Uncovering the role of the density of states in controlling ultrafast spin dynamics

-By rotating a $\lambda/2$ wave plate, which sets the \textit{s}- and \textit{p}-components of the light in front of the subsequent reflective \textit{p}-polarizer, we vary the incident fluence on the sample between 0.5\,mJ/cm$^2$ and 20\,mJ/cm$^2$.
-We determine the absolute values of the absorbed fluence by careful measurements of the pump spot footprints (for different angles of incidence ($\app26^\circ$ for L-MOKE and $\app0^\circ$ for P-MOKE) at the sample position with a calibrated beam profiler camera and by determining the transmitted (a few percent) and the reflected (50-70\%) pump power.
+We have employed the MOKE technique in a two-color, pump-probe geometry to measure the ultrafast magnetization dynamics.
+Both, pump ($\lambda_\mathrm{pump} = 800$\,nm) and probe pulses ($\lambda_\mathrm{probe} = 400$\,nm) exhibit a pulse duration of 39\,fs (FWHM) leading to a measured cross-correlation of $55$\,fs, which defines the temporal resolution of the experiment.
+We vary the \textit{incident} fluence on the sample between 0.5\,mJ/cm$^2$ and 20\,mJ/cm$^2$ and determine the absolute values of the \textit{absorbed} fluence by careful measurements of the pump spot footprints at the sample position and by determining the transmitted (a few percent) and the reflected (50-70\%) pump power.
+See supplementary information for further details of the experiment.

-After reflection off the sample, the probe beam is split into its \textit{s}- and \textit{p}-components by a Wollaston prism and their differential intensity is detected by a balanced photo diode.
-This signal is, to first order, directly proportional to the Kerr rotation and therefore to the magnetization.

-To determine the absolute value of the laser-induced magnetization change for each time delay between the pump and probe pulses, we toggle the magnetic field between the saturation field $B_\text{sat}$ and $-B_\text{sat}$ of the respective sample and measure the corresponding transient MOKE signal at a 3\,kHz repetition rate.
-The difference between these two signals is proportional to the transient magnetization $M(t)$.
-By following this procedure, we also subtract out any non-magnetic contributions from the signal.
-To increase the signal-to-noise ratio, for every other probe pulse we block the pump pulse with a mechanical chopper and record the signal by a lock-in-amplifier-based, digital box-car integrator.
-Finally, we normalize our data to unity for delay points before time zero, yielding the relevant observable $M(t)/M_0$, where $M_0 = M(t<0)$.

-A high degree of automation of the relevant optomechanical components, e.g. the $\lambda$/2 wave plate to set the incident fluence, the mirrors that control the spatial pump-probe overlap and the delay stage, allow for continuous, systematic measurements for a large number of different parameters without human interference.